oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 ```shell
 ./kubectl-apply.sh -f
 ```
-Now it is a good time to install [k9s](https://k9scli.io/topics/install/), a terminal based UI to interact with Kubernetes clusters.
+Now is a good time to install [k9s](https://k9scli.io/topics/install/), a terminal-based UI to interact with Kubernetes clusters.
 Then run k9s with:

 ```shell
 k9s -n demo